Luwians: Land of Luwiya

+Archaeology at Acemhöyük has confirmed the remains of central Anatolian, Mesopotamian and north Syrian pottery - as well as traces of monumental structures - which tree ring analysis establish 2157 BCE as the final dating for wood used in construction, providing a plausible terminus a quo for the Luwian takeover of the region.

-The Old Hittite laws from the 17th century BC contain cases relating to the then independent regions of Palā and Luwiya.
+The Old Hittite laws from the 17th century BCE contain cases relating to the then independent regions of Palā and Luwiya.
 Traders and displaced people seem to have moved from one country to the other on the basis of agreements between Ḫattusa and Luwiya.
-It has been argued that the Luwians never formed a single unified Luwian state, but populated a number of polities where they mixed with other population groups.
-However, a minority opinion holds that in the end they did form a unified force, and brought about the end of Bronze Age civilization by attacking the Hittites and then other areas as the Sea People.
+It has been argued that the Luwians never formed a single unified Luwian state but populated a number of polities where they mixed with other population groups, though a minority opinion holds that the Luwians formed a unified socio-political group.